deadlyvipers/dojo_rules/README.md

-All members should read the [rules](https://github.com/deadlyvipers)
+'All members should read the [rules](https://github.com/deadlyvipers)'